fastify/fastify/docs/Reference/Request.md

 validate diverse inputs.
 It returns `undefined` if no serialization function was found using either of the provided inputs.

+This function has property errors.
+Errors encountered during the last validation are assigned to errors

 ```js
 const validate = request
                   .getValidationFunction({